Beach Conditions & Laws

-Myrtle Beach’s oceanfront is both clean and safe, thanks to ongoing investments by the City of Myrtle Beach.
+The City of Myrtle Beach’s oceanfront is both clean and safe, thanks to ongoing investments by the city.
 Our 10 miles of beach fronting the Atlantic Ocean are our most precious and important natural resource!
 The beach and ocean are why we live here and why millions of people choose to vacation here every year.
 The following information will help provide peace of mind as you enjoy the sun, sand and surf in Myrtle Beach.